SVInvNet: A Densely Connected Encoder-Decoder Architecture for Seismic Velocity Inversion

 Due to the size and dimensional differences between seismic data and velocity model, the training process with deep models involves converting data from one domain to another.
-The encoder-decoder framework, which is good at deriving features from the input domain and predicting target in another domain, has demonstrated promising results in seismic data interpretation.
+The encoder-decoder framework, which is good at deriving features from the input domain and predicting target in another domain, has demonstrated promising results in seismic inversion.
 In one of the earliest works, Wu et al.\cite{Wu} used this architecture and designed an end-to-end convolutional neural network (CNN) called InversionNet.
 InversionNet was able to predict velocity models with four-layer horizontal interface and fault with certain success.
-Within the encoder segment of the InversionNet, the dimensions of the features undergo reduction to 1$\times$1, at the same time increasing the number of channels to 1024 progressively.
-Subsequently, the decoding segment tries to closely estimate the velocity model through the utilization of these 1$\times$1 features.
-The dimensions of the features in the penultimate layers are 112$\times$112, and the output layer constructs a 100$\times$100 velocity model via the interpolation method.
-The substantial incorporation of channel quantities, such as 512 and 1024, coupled with a feature size of 112$\times$112 in the latest layers, contributes to an elevation in the deep model's parameter count to 44 million.
-Moreover, each layer is limited to utilize features exclusively from its immediate preceding layer.
+Within the encoder segment of the InversionNet, the size of the features undergo reduction to 1$\times$1, at the same time increasing the number of channels to 1024 progressively.